Preparing Your Home for Winter

 Seal Any Exterior Wood

-Before the rain and snow start coming down, it is best to check your wood panels, decks, and other exterior wood to make sure that it is sealed to prevent rotting.
-This step can be done with or without the help of a professional.
-However, if you notice that the wood has already begun to rot, call a professional to come out and replace it.
-To save time and money, take some time out to go around your home and check the paint and caulking.
+Before the rain, and more importantly, the snow starts coming down, it’s recommended that you check all of your wood panels, decks, and exterior wood surfaces.
+This can be done with or without the help of a professional.
+Throughout the seasons, the wood can begin to rot, so if you notice any signs of rotting, call a professional immediately.
+If there are no signs of rot, save time and money, and do one more walk around to check the paint and caulking.

-Don’t forget your deck!
-The easiest way to check your deck is to pour water on it.
-If the water beads up, the deck is sealed and ready for winter, if the water absorbs into the wood, it’s time to reseal.
+Don’t forget the deck!
+We have a simple trick for checking the deck for rot: pour water on it.
+If the water starts to bead up, your deck is sealed and ready for the winter weather; but if the water absorbs into the wood, it’s time to reseal the deck.

 Prepare Your Lawn for Winter